 The Series 9000’s frictionless SkinComfort Rings work incredibly well with quality shaving gels like Nivea Men Sensitive Shaving Gel, with its Ultra Glide Technology.

 Most electric shavers use LED battery level indicators to give you a decent view of current battery power, but there’s a bit of guesswork involved, and it’s easy to lose track.

 Not with this Philips electric shaver, as the battery indicator has a percentage reading.

-Starting at 100% when fully charged, as the battery drains, the percentage reading drops in single digits – providing you with very clear, accurate tracking of battery power level.
+Starting at 100% when fully charged, as the battery drains, the percentage reading drops to single digits – providing you with very clear, accurate tracking of battery power level.

-The internal battery holds a charge for around 10 shaves, depending on how course or dense your facial hair is, and is charged wirelessly with a smart Qi charging pad.
+The internal battery holds a charge for around 10 shaves, depending on how coarse or dense your facial hair is, and is charged wirelessly with a smart Qi charging pad.